parham-k/parham-k.github.io/cv.md

 **Graduate Research Assistant** - BC Cancer's Genome Sciences Centre
 <span style="float: right; ">2021 - Present</span>
 - Member of the Bioinformatics Technology Lab ([birollab.ca](https://birollab.ca))
-- 1 first-author publication, collaborated on 4 papers (to date)
+- Developed tools in C++ and Python for genomics analysis
+- Used machine learning and deep learning for assembly polishing and nanopore signal analysis

 **Backend Developer and System Administrator** - University of Isfahan
 <span style="float: right; ">2018 - 2021</span>
-- Led the development of the University of Isfahan's Alumni Social Website ([alumni.ui.ac.ir](https://alumni.ui.ac.ir/))
+- Lead developer of the University of Isfahan's Alumni Social Website
 - Deployed and maintained as a Django app on a Linux server with nginx and uwsgi

 **Teaching Assistant** - University of Isfahan